-- 8.17 The Environmental Protection Team has not recorded any noise complaints related to the site since 2014, although as explained in paragraph 8.10 enforcement of noise from aircraft in the air is the responsibility of the CAA.
+8.14 The Environmental Protection Team has not recorded any noise complaints related to the site since 2014, although as explained in paragraph 8.10 enforcement of noise from aircraft in the air is the responsibility of the CAA.
 The Council's Planning Enforcement team has investigated five complaints between the dates of July 2008 and April 2017 regarding noise and associated activity at the application site.
 However, these investigations have not yet established that the current use is taking place outside of the terms of the current planning restrictions.

 This application is not supported by any evidence or reference to noise guidance and legislation.
 No noise assessment or evidence has been submitted with the application from any isolated dwellings or settlements in the vicinity to assess the noise produced by the activities on the site and from movements to and from the site against background noise levels, for example vehicles on the A343 and the noise produced by other planes and helicopters that includes considerable amounts of essential military helicopter activity.
-This needs to be taken into account when considering how the existing airfield operation contributes to the overall character of the surrounding noise environment. - 8.18 Representations received state that helicopters can scare horses and animals, that the present Bourne Park activity ignores airfield landing approach instruction and that the airfield is in breach of its licence.
-These particular matters are outside of the control of the site by condition, but are controlled by the airfield itself as evidenced in paragraphs 8.13 to 8.16.
+The applicant has argued that it would be difficult to differentiate between the various aircraft noise sources.
+However, no expert evidence has been submitted to corroborate this.
+This needs to be taken into account when considering how the existing airfield operation contributes to the overall character of the surrounding noise environment.

+8.15 Representations received state that helicopters can scare horses and animals, that the present Bourne Park activity ignores airfield landing approach instruction and that the airfield is in breach of its licence.
+These particular matters are outside of the control of the site by condition, but are controlled by the airfield itself as evidenced in paragraphs 8.11 to 8.13.
 Although those comments were made in support of applications made in 2008, it is considered that there is no evidence to suggest that the operation of the airfield has changed since these permissions were granted.

 Neither the application nor representations are evidenced or are clear about the specific impacts from Bourne Park airfield compared to other sources of noise, which includes the considerable amount of military helicopter traffic.